Ask the Experts: COVID-19: For Special Populations

 Additional factors to consider in assessing the general level of immune competence in a patient include disease severity, duration, clinical stability, complications, comorbidities, and any potentially immune-suppressing treatment.
 A patient’s clinical care team is in the best position to evaluate the degree of immunocompromise and timing of vaccination.

 Yes.
-See revaccination considerations after HCT and for those on B-cell depleting therapies, at www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us.html#considerations-COVID-19-revaccination.
-This is the most current statement from CDC on COVID-19 vaccination after HCT:
+See revaccination considerations at www.cdc.gov/covid/hcp/vaccine-considerations/immunocompromised.html.
+This is the most current statement from CDC on COVID-19 revaccination:

-Recipients of HCT or CAR-T-cell therapy who received 1 or more doses of COVID-19 vaccine prior to or during treatment should be revaccinated.
-Revaccination should start at least 3 months (12 weeks) after transplant or CAR-T-cell therapy and should follow the currently recommended schedule for immunocompromised people who are unvaccinated.
+Recipients of chimeric antigen receptor (CAR)-T-cell therapy or hematopoietic cell transplant (HCT) who received 1 or more doses of COVID-19 vaccine prior to or during treatment should be revaccinated.
+Revaccination should start at least 3 months (12 weeks) after transplant or CAR-T-cell therapy and should follow the currently recommended schedule for people who are unvaccinated.

 According to CDC’s interim clinical considerations for the use of COVID-19 vaccines, whenever possible, COVID-19 vaccines should be administered at least 2 weeks before initiation or resumption of immunosuppressive therapies.
 For patients who receive B-cell-depleting therapies on a continuing basis, COVID-19 vaccines should be administered approximately 4 weeks before the next scheduled therapy.

-The patient should receive a 2024–2025 COVID-19 mRNA dose now, if feasible, of the same brand as the initial two doses, in order to complete the 3-dose primary mRNA vaccine series recommended for people with moderate or severe immunocompromise.
-Advise the patient that he has the option to receive additional 2024–2025 Formula COVID-19 doses of any brand (at least 2 months apart) as needed, based on his clinical circumstances.
+The patient should receive a 2025–2026 COVID-19 mRNA dose now, of the same manufacturer as the initial two doses (if feasible), in order to complete the 3-dose initial mRNA vaccine series recommended for people with moderate or severe immunocompromise.
+Advise the patient that he should receive an additional 2025–2026 Formula COVID-19 dose of any brand in 6 months (minimum interval 2 months if using Comirnaty, Spikevax, or Nuvaxovid; minimum interval 3 months if using mNexspike).

 This page was updated on .